 It is easy to visit and spend a couple of hours along the walking trails to see flowers, various wattles and eucalyptus trees.

-One of the eucalyptus is the blue mallee, here on the right, with its unusual leaves speared by the stem.
+One of the eucalyptus is the blue mallee, with its unusual leaves speared by the stem.

 The garden is named after Olive Pink, an anthropologist famous for her strong character, her admiration for Aboriginal people and their traditions, her political statements about social justice and her passion to establish an arid region flora reserve, which later was opened to the public as a botanic garden.

-And if you are tired to visit and want to play, there's the Alice Springs Golf Course, with amazing green grass in the desert.
+And when you get tired to visit and want to play, there's the Alice Springs Golf Course, with amazing green grass in the desert.